siner308/todo-mcp-server/docs/basic_todo_feature.md

 ### 2.1 Add Todo
 - Users can add a new todo item by entering a task description.
 - Each todo is initially marked as not done (incomplete).
+- The creation date is automatically set.
+- Users can optionally set a due date for the todo.

 ### 2.2 Get Todos
 - Users can view a list of all current todo items.
 - The list is typically shown in reverse chronological order (most recent first).
 - Users can filter the list by done status (all, done, not done).
+- Each todo displays its creation date and due date (if set).

 ### 2.3 Remove Todo
 - Users can delete a todo item by specifying its unique ID.

 ### 2.4 Mark as Done / Not Done
 - Users can mark a todo as done (completed) or not done (incomplete).
+- This can be done via a modify-todo action.

+### 2.5 Set or Update Due Date
+- Users can set or update the due date for a todo item.
 - This can be done via a modify-todo action.

 ---